babelfish-for-postgresql/babelfish_project_website/_usage/locales.md

 #### Unicode sorting rules

-SQL Server collations sort Unicode-encoded data (`nchar` and `nvarchar`) one way, but non-Unicode encoded data (`char` and `varchar`) a different way.
-Babelfish databases will always be UTF-8 encoded and will always apply Unicode sorting rules consistently, regardless of data type.
+In SQL Server, &ldquo;SQL&rdquo; collations (those that start with the letters `SQL_`) sort Unicode-encoded data (`nchar` and `nvarchar`) one way, but non-Unicode encoded data (`char` and `varchar`) a different way.
+Babelfish databases will always be UTF-8 encoded and will always apply Unicode sorting rules consistently, regardless of the data type.

 #### Secondary-equal collations